IN THIS SECTION

 HE-225 Advanced Nutrition: The Prevention and Treatment of Obesity

 This course examines the role of nutrition in the prevention and treatment of a major public health issue: obesity.
 The course builds on basic nutrition principles and their application to weight management and eating behaviors.
-Emphasis will be on the consequences of obesity on cardiovascular and other chronic diseases.
-Body weight regulation concepts will include, but are not limited to, body weight assessment, energy metabolism, regulation of eating behavior, energy nutrients, and the role of diet/physical activity in weight management.
+Emphasis is on the consequences of obesity on cardiovascular and other chronic diseases.
+Body weight regulation concepts include, but are not limited to, body weight assessment, energy metabolism, regulation of eating behavior, energy nutrients, and the role of diet/physical activity in weight management.

 3 credits